How to Set Up SSH Key Authentication in Windows 11

 ssh-keygen -t ed25519 -C "your-email@example.com"

-What happens?
-The command creates a new SSH key using the Ed25519 algorithm.
-This is the newest and safest method.
+This command generates a new SSH key using the Ed25519 algorithm.
+It’s currently the newest and most secure method available.
 GitHub and other services recommend it.

 If your computer is older, you can use this command instead: